-After the docketing of an appeal in a criminal case in which the defendant was convicted of murder in the first degree and until the filing of a rescript by the appellate court, a motion for a new trial pursuant to Massachusetts Rules of Criminal Procedure 30 shall be filed in the appellate court and may be remitted to the trial judge for hearing and determination at such time as the appellate court may direct.
+After the docketing of an appeal in a “capital case” as defined in G. L. c.
+278, § 33E, and until the issuance of a rescript by the appellate court, any motion for a new trial pursuant to Massachusetts Rule of Criminal Procedure 30 shall be filed in the appellate court and may be remitted to the trial judge for hearing and determination at such time as the appellate court may direct.

-(1979) Subdivision (d), drawn from G.L. c.
+Subdivision (d), drawn from G.L. c.
 278, § 33E (as amended) merely recognizes that while after docketing, a motion for a new trial (Mass.R.Crim.P.
 30) is required to be filed in the appellate court, it should ordinarily be heard and determined by the trial judge (unless disabled, see Mass.R.Crim.P.
 38[c]), since he is in a better position to weigh its merits.
 See, e.g., Commonwealth v.
 Grace, 370 Mass.
 746 (1976).
 The need for familiarity with the trial proceedings may vary, however, as a function of the grounds asserted (e.g., newly-discovered evidence as opposed to a verdict allegedly against the weight of evidence).

-(1973) Appellate Rule 15 governs motion practice.
+Appellate Rule 15 governs motion practice.
 Appellate Rule 15(c) permits a single justice to dispose of any motion except a motion to dismiss an appeal (and, of course, except as otherwise provided by the Appellate Court).
 For the required number of copies see Appellate Rule 19(b); for the form of motions, see Appellate Rule 20(b).